PursuanceProject/pursuance/README.md

 ```

 Next, change directory into the `pursuance` folder.
-Run this this command to install node modules:
+Run this command to install node modules:

 ```
 npm install